 Are Focus Groups Worth It?

 If performed efficiently, market research focus groups are an excellent resource for businesses.
 The quality of a focus group's outcomes depends on the discussion and the ability to keep participants focused on the task.
 Exploring their deep feelings, perceptions, and decisions about the research topic is easier if participants are in a welcoming environment.
 Participants must be comfortable enough to interact openly.

 Focus group research findings are robust.
 When focus group participants are genuinely engaged in the study, and the moderator is sufficiently skillful, the outcome can be clarity about major themes.
 Hard data is important in business, and it has its place, but it doesn't always tell the full story.
 Focus groups can help businesses make sense of the numbers and get a deeper understanding of their consumers.

-Researchers are using smaller groups to conduct market research than they have in the past and with good results.
-The outcomes when using smaller numbers of participants in focus groups often are deeper and probe the unconscious or unexpressed preferences of consumers.
+Researchers are using much smaller groups to conduct market research than they have in the past—and with good results.
+The information garnered when using smaller numbers of participants in focus groups is more robust and probes consumers' unconscious or unexpressed preferences.

 Some of the modes of analysis used for focus groups are radically different from the transcript-based analysis considered essential to focus group research in the past.
 Participants in focus groups have also become more socially diverse to reflect a globalized, interconnected audience.
 This requires additional awareness and sensitivity to participants, so they feel welcome sharing their true opinions during the focus group.